 Gokyo is one of the most popular attractions of the Everest Base Camp trek.
 Many trekkers end their trek after visiting Gokyo and climbing the Gokyo Ri.
 Some reach Everest Base Camp after crossing the Chola Pass.

-Gokyo Ri (5357 meters) is one of the most popular viewpoints in the Gokyo Valley.
+Gokyo Ri (5357 meters) is one of the most famous viewpoints in the Gokyo Valley.
 It offers a magnificent view of Gokyo lake.
 I started the walk at around 5 in the morning to fulfill my wish of enjoying the sunrise from Gokyo Ri.
 I finally reached the top after a steep climb of about three hours.
 After spending about an hour at the top, I descended to the valley, took a short stroll in the village, and continued my walk after lunch.
 The trail went along the Gozumba glacier.
 I reached Thaknak in the evening.

-Though most of the trekkers spend their night here after crossing Chola Pass, I continued my trek.
+Though most trekkers spend their night here after crossing Chola Pass, I continued my trek.
 The trail progressed along the banks of Chola Tso glacial lake.
 Then I crossed pastureland and reached Lobuche.
 I didn’t stop there, as well.
 It was already evening when I reached Gorakshep.
 “You are a man or a horse?” wondered a lady when I shared with her that I crossed Chola Pass this morning only.

 Gorakshep is the final human settlement on the Everest Base Camp trek.
 There are many good hotels and lodges in this village situated at an altitude of 5,140 meters above sea level.
 Trekkers get almost everything that they want in the Everest region.
 Lodge owners serve sumptuous meals even though they have to carry everything using porters from Lukla.
-Trails to Kalapatthar and Everest Base Camp separate from Gorak Shep.
-Most of the trekkers climb Kalapatthar early in the morning to enjoy sunrise and trek to Everest Base Camp the next day.
+Trails to Kalapatthar and Everest Base Camp are separate from Gorak Shep.
+Most trekkers climb Kalapatthar early in the morning to enjoy sunrise and trek to Everest Base Camp the next day.

 The next day, I climbed Kalapatthar to enjoy the sunrise.
-From there, I could catch magnificent views of Everest, Nuptse, Pumori, Amadablam, Mera Peak, and Thamserku, among other mountains.
+I could catch magnificent views of Everest, Nuptse, Pumori, Amadablam, Mera Peak, and Thamserku, among other mountains.
 Kalapatthar (5550 meters) is the highest point on the Everest Base Camp trail, and it offers 360-degree views of mountains.

 I descended to Gorakshep, had lunch, and started my trek toward the Everest Base Camp.
 Everest Base Camp wore a deserted look as it was not the climbing season.
 But there were many trekkers.
-I could see their faces glow with pride as they complete their dream of reaching the Everest Base Camp.
+I could see their faces glow with pride as they completed their dream of reaching the Everest Base Camp.

 I was tired, maybe because I was approaching the final destination of my trek.
 Despite all these, I managed to complete my Three Passes Trek.
 It took me four hours to cross the 5535-meter pass.
 Once I stood on the top, my tiredness had gone.
 I felt rejuvenated.